Beta8397/virtual_robot/README.md

 A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

-CHANGES 6/27/2019
+CHANGES 7/01/2019
     Now supports two GamePads instead of just one.
 Use start-A and start-B to select gamepad1 and gamepad2, as you would in the FTC SDK.
+Two op modes for Mechanum Bot contributed by FTC team 16072, including a nice demonstration of field-centric drive using the IMU.
+These are in the teamcode.ftc16072 package.
+Look at the OpModes class to see how to register op modes that are in a sub-package within teamcode.

 CHANGES 6/25/2019
     Contribution from Alan Smith (alan412): now supports "regular" op modes in addition to linear op modes.